 But when I found my mentors, they literally changed my life.
 As dramatic as it sounds, they really did, because with my photography, I didn’t necessarily know what I was doing freshman year of college.
 I knew that I loved photography all throughout high school.
 It was like my passion, my hobby, and I just knew that I wanted to work with another photographer in the area.
 I didn’t have any specific niche in mind.
 But once I hooked up with my mentors, they taught me everything I know.
 What I was doing before was not even correct.
 It’s just super helpful to have people that you can ask questions and not feel like you’re going to be judged for it, and you actually learn.
 Now that I have graduated and am back in Boca I have started my photography business Halle Alessia Photography

-Michele B.: And they’ve mentored us for like holiday gifts.
-Because I reached out to them on a number of occasions, said, “I need to get Alle a lens, or what kind of equipment could I get her for birthday gifts and graduation gifts and Christmas gifts and whatever.”
+Michele B.: And they’ve mentored us for like holiday gifts for you.
+I reached out to them on a number of occasions, said, “I need to get Alle a lens, or what kind of equipment could I get her for birthday gifts and graduation gifts and Christmas gifts and whatever.”
 And I mean, not just like a “Get this, get this, or this.”
 I would get a long email on why, and also an option for something less expensive

 I just thought that was amazing.
 You certainly can give them a shout-out if you want to.